indexeddbshim/IndexedDBShim/README.md

 ### Browser testing

-All QUnit-based browser tests should pass except one `index.openCursor(range)` test when run on PhantomJS due apparently to a bug with the PhantomJS implementation (but the test reports itself as having this problem).
+All QUnit-based tests should pass in modern browsers.

 All Mocha-based browser tests should pass except for one test having a [problem in Firefox](https://github.com/axemclion/IndexedDBShim/issues/250).